Lawn Care Seeding along with Watering are two very Environmentally Friendly Procedures that are very Simple to do and are Cost Effective

 An example of this means all the seed in a package is bluegrass, but it maybe a combination of Victa Kentucky bluegrass and Abbey Kentucky bluegrass.
 While a mixture may have Kentucky Bluegrass, Creeping Red Fescue and Perennial Ryegrass.

-The following are things to consider/look for when setting out to accomplish your lawn care seeding program whether you are seeding new lawn from the beginning, over seeding (seeding just to thicken up your existing lawn), or seeding bare patches.
+Things to consider/look for when planning your lawn care seeding program whether you are seeding new lawn from the beginning, over seeding (seeding just to thicken up your existing lawn), or seeding bare patches.

 First and foremost, Do not buy the cheapest seed that you can find!
 Instead buy a more expensive brand, why?
 With the cheap or bulk seed you are usually getting a lot dead weight in the package. (immature seeds and possibly weed seeds)